kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 This idea of continuous funding has been explored before, with pilots like GeoWeb's [Streaming Quadratic Funding](https://github.com/Geo-Web-Project/streaming-quadratic-funding), and more recently Octant's [StreamVote](https://streamvote.octant.build/), combining quadratic voting with Superfluid's [continuous payments infrastructure](https://superfluid.org/) to distribute funds in real-time.

-However, [apart from one notable example outside of the web3 context](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4856267), to date no continuous public goods funding process has been built on top of pairwise inputs.
+However, [apart from one notable multi-year real-world example](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4856267), to date no continuous public goods funding process has been built on top of pairwise inputs.
 For reasons explored below, we believe that pairwise inputs offer a stronger basis for continuous funding, converting scarce attention into actionable allocations at high efficiency.

 ### Permissionless Entry